scrapinghub/splash/docs/scripting-ref.rst

 **Parameters:**

-* x - integer or float with x position of element to be hovered on
+* x - number with x position of element to be hovered on (distance from the left, relative to the current viewport)
-* y - integer or float with y position of element to be hovered on
+* y - number with y position of element to be hovered on (distance from the top, relative to the current viewport)

 **Returns:** nil

 **Async:**: no.

-See notes about mouse events in :ref:`splash-mouse-click`
+See notes about mouse events in :ref:`splash-mouse-click`.

 .. _splash-mouse-press: